Gurkenglas/gpt3coq/README.md

 # gpt3coq
 Make GPT-3 complete Coq files.

 Feel free to submit Coq files for completion.
-There's a soft upper limit of 2048-4096 characters that GPT-3 can take into account.
-Ideally, give it some examples to work with.
+Ideally, give GPT-3 some examples to work with.
+GPT-3 will ignore everything but the last 3000 characters in the file when producing completions.